CrispyBun/Compost/README.md

 -- Immediately add components when creating template local template = compost.newTemplate(Sprite, Position)

+-- Or add components to it later (where you can also supply constructor arguments) template:addComponent(Hitbox, 0, 0)

--- Or add components to it alongside data that will be deep copied into the component after instancing template:addComponent(Hitbox, {width = 0, height = 0})
+-- It's also possible to add data to components which will be deep copied into them upon instancing template:addComponentData(Hitbox, {width = 10, height = 10})

 -- The template's constructor can also be used to fill in data template:setInit(function(bin)